 The upshot?
 There may be no “one size fits all” approach to classroom learning.
 Some kids may thrive when teachers give them choices.
 Others might find this approach to be disconcerting.

-Toys that boost cognitive skills
+Toys and games that boost cognitive skills

 Alger SE, Lau H, and Fishbein W. 2012.
 Slow wave sleep during a daytime nap is necessary for protection from subsequent interference and long-term retention.
 Neurobiol Learn Mem.
 98(2):188-96.